PeterCamilleri/lexical_analyzer/README.md

 # LexicalAnalyzer

-The lexical analyzer is a component of the Ruby Compiler Toolkit Project that scans an input text against an array of rules and generating the lexical tokens that it detects.
+The lexical analyzer is a component of the Ruby Compiler Toolkit Project (rctp) that scans an input text against an array of rules and generating the lexical tokens that it detects.
 This process is shown below:

 ![The Lexical Process](./images/lexical_process.png)

 In general, each time the lexical_analyzer receives the "get" message, it tries to extract another token from the source text.
+As such, the lexical analyzer gem component is the first stage of the compilation process for a compiler built using the rctp.
+With its array of lexical rules it provides the language tokens needed to operate the compiler's parser.

 The lexical analyzer is normally used in conjunction with a parse queue object which handles queuing of tokens and back tracking of the compile process when